(Article 3 of 3 in the Gospel Revealed series)

-As a quick review, we have already seen in 2 previous articles (please read “The Gospel Revealed In Two Words” and “The Gospel Revealed In God’s Holy Days”) how first Christ crucified (Lamb slain) is the Gospel in two words that can also be seen in shadow form in all the animal sacrifices from God clothing Adam and Eve when they sinned, to Abel’s sacrifice, to the sacrifices of the Patriarch’s, to those in the Levitical priesthood– especially during those 3 festival seasons given to Israel by God which all pointed to Christ’s Body, the true Lamb of God.
-We covered how each of those Holy Day seasons, with so many lambs sacrificed, in shadow pointed to the true Lamb of God who justifies, sanctifies and glorifies everyone who is saved.
-We saw how these 3 aspects of Christ’s ministry of the salvation of man are foreshadowed in each of the 3 particular holy day seasons, Passover (justification), Pentecost (sanctification) and Tabernacles (glorification).
+As a quick review, we have already seen in the 2 previous articles (“The Gospel Revealed In Two Words” and “The Gospel Revealed In God’s Holy Days”) how Christ crucified (the Lamb slain) is the Gospel in two words.
+We saw how Christ crucified, as revealed in the Book of Hebrews, can be seen in shadow form in all of the animal sacrifices– from God clothing Adam and Eve when they sinned, to Abel’s sacrifice, to the sacrifices of the Patriarch’s, to those in the Levitical priesthood– they all point to Christ.
+We then saw how those 3 festival seasons given to Israel by God, with all of the extra lambs without spot being sacrificed by the sons of Aaron, all pointed to Christ’s Body, the true Lamb of God.
+We covered how each of those Holy Day seasons, in shadow, pointed to the true Lamb of God who justifies, sanctifies and glorifies everyone who is saved.
+We saw how the 3 aspects of Christ’s ministry, of the salvation of mankind, are foreshadowed in each of the 3 particular festival seasons, Passover (justification), Pentecost (sanctification) and Tabernacles (glorification).

 John’s Gospel Account As it Relates to the Passover Season

+Let’s begin by seeing how the Passover season fits in with the Gospel of John.
 When we take a closer look at the Gospel of John and compare it with the other Gospel accounts of Matthew, Mark and Luke for events surrounding the Passovers that Jesus observed during his 3 1/2 year ministry, the Gospel of John stands out from the others.
 For the weeks surrounding just the final Passover, we can see that unlike the accounts of Matthew, Mark and Luke, over half of John’s Gospel account, 11 chapters out of 21, all center on this time period.
 Also, much of 3 other chapters (John 2, 3 and 6) tell of the events surrounding the other Passovers in Jesus’ 3 ½ year ministry, thus filling in what is missing in the other Gospel accounts.
 That’s around two-thirds of John’s Gospel account recording what Jesus said and did at Passover time.
 John’s emphasis is the spiritual reality of the shadow of the Passover.
 In much of chapters 2 & 3 John covers the first Passover (John 2:13) where Jesus tells the Jews in the Temple, “Destroy this temple, and in three days I will raise it up” (John 2:19).
 At this Passover proclamation “… He was speaking of the temple of His body.
-Therefore, when He had risen from the dead, His disciples remembered… and they believed the Scripture and the word which Jesus had said” (v21-22).
+Therefore, when He had risen from the dead, His disciples remembered… and they believed the Scripture and the word which Jesus had said” (v-21-22).
 It was also at this first Passover time He tells Nicodemus, “And as Moses lifted up the serpent in the wilderness, even so must the Son of Man be lifted up, that whoever believes in Him should not perish but have eternal life.
 For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life” (John 3:15-16).
-Looking to that serpent (Israel’s curse and penalty of sin) in the wilderness was foreshadowing Christ with His crown of thorns hanging on a cross bearing our penalty.
+Looking to that serpent (Israel’s curse and penalty of sin) in the wilderness was foreshadowing Christ with His crown of thorns hanging on a cross bearing our penalty of sin.

-Much of chapter 6 surrounded His 2nd Passover (John 6:4) where only John’s account reveals the most controversial declaration that Jesus ever made when He said, “ ‘I am the living bread of life which came down from heaven.
+Much of chapter 6 surrounded His 2nd Passover (John 6:4) where only John’s account reveals the most controversial declaration that Jesus ever made when, as we read in John 6:51-53, He said, “ ‘I am the living bread of life which came down from heaven.
 If anyone eats of this bread, he will live forever; and the bread that I shall give is My flesh, which I shall give for the life of the world.’
 The Jews therefore quarreled among themselves, saying, ‘How can this Man give us His flesh to eat?’
 Then Jesus said to them, ‘Most assuredly, I say to you, unless you eat the flesh of the Son of Man and drink His blood, you have no life in you.
-Whoever eats My flesh and drinks My blood has eternal life, and I will raise him up at the last day’” (John 6:51-53).
+Whoever eats My flesh and drinks My blood has eternal life, and I will raise him up at the last day’”.
 All that the Jews could see was a historical fact that bread from God (manna) came down from heaven, but they couldn’t see the reality of the true bread which came down from heaven nor the true meaning of Passover which Jesus was proclaiming that is embodied in the Lord’s Super (read I Cor.
 11:23-26).

 In his Gospel account John reveals the true meaning of the Passover.
 John and the other disciples would not fully understand what Jesus was saying about His death and the full meaning of His parables until after they received the Holy Spirit.
 They would then understand what He meant when He said, “And if I be lifted up I will draw all men unto myself” (John 12:32).
 Of all the festivals, John’s Gospel account of Jesus coincides with that first of the 3 festival seasons called Passover.